 If the LON/LAT button is shown the point is moved in the radial and azimuth directions.
+Radial direction is indicated with red line going through whole sector.
 Rotate the lower-right knob (page selector) to move the point in the radial direction from the area centre.